ozgureroglu/task_repo/README.md

 # jodel Task

-This repository contains the code for;
+This repository contains the code and documentation for;

+1. Link to [orchestration diagram](https://drive.google.com/file/d/1EGbxlLv4MdI3h7GhkWxVpDKraHO8J1W7/view?usp=sharing) in Draw.io with explanations on the diagram:

 1. Post service, which was developed as a REST app to mimic the service that was mentioned in the task.
 That simply includes REST services to create, delete, list messages.
     * A github actions based pipeline has been added to demonstrate the dockerization of the service.